charleezychang/obs-notes/JavaScript/Small Notes.md

 ### || vs ??
 **Logical OR operator uses the right side value if the left side one is falsy** Undefined or null does not mean false
+Nullish coalescing operator (??) returns right side if the left side is undefined or null
 ```tsx
 console.log(true || "shameel"); // true
 console.log(false || "shameel"); // "shameel"